lando/lando/docs/guides/external-access.md

+---
+description: Learn how to access your Lando services externally from your host machine.
+---

 # Accessing Your Services Externally

 It is often desirable to interact with your services on the host machine level.
 Common examples of this are accessing a SQL database through a GUI client like SequelPro, or running unit tests through an IDE like PhpStorm.